mvysny/vaadin-on-kotlin/docs/gettingstarted.md

   Swing/JavaFX programming and is closer to GUI software development than traditional web development with HTML and JavaScript.
   VOK promotes code/UI reuse by means of reusing components (your components will range from basic ones to a complex containers, even forms) instead of creating page templates.

+While the Dependency Injection (DI) itself is not hard to grok, it comes with unfortunate consequences:
+* The DI forces the programmer to create Services/DAOs even for tiny CRUD operations.
+While having Services is a desirable practice in larger project, it is overkill for simple projects.
+* The DI requires you to run on a DI container, such as a JavaEE server, or tons of Spring libraries.
+While that's nothing new for a seasoned Java developer, this is overwhelming for a newbie which is just starting with the web app development.
+* It quickly tends to get very complex as the DI configuration grows.

+Therefore, VOK itself is not using DI; you can of course use Spring or JavaEE in your project alongside VOK if necessary.

 > **Note on MVC**: The [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern is very popular with page-oriented frameworks such as Ruby on Rails, Groovy on Grails and Python Django.
 There is typically lot of things going on in the page, and the MVC pattern helps keeping the code separated into smaller,